Eloqua Administration Best-Practice: Standardized Platform Usage

 Security groups enable administrators to control users’ level of access.
 There are a few standard groups offered by Eloqua; however, you can also customize your own depending on the specific needs of your company.

 Imagine having multiple marketing teams that are each working on their separate campaign.
 Each team has different data needs that are paramount for the success of their respective campaign.
-Sending an email to wrong contacts by accident can have unpleasant consequences.
+Sending an email to the wrong contacts by accident can have unpleasant consequences.

 By creating security groups, and ensuring permanent compliance with these, Eloqua platform administrators can provide specific teams with access precisely to the data they need.